Croissantaye/kicad-gootprint-generator/scripts/Packages/Package_BGA/README.rst

 ``row_names``
     Contains a list with names to be used instead of the default IPC row names ('A', 'B', 'C', ..., 'AA', 'AB', ...)

+``row_name_prefix``
+    Contains an optional prefix that is added before all row names.
+Useful for BGAs with multiple pad grids that label the rows of one of the grids something like "1A, 1B, ...".

+``first_row``
+    The name of the first row of the layout.
+This is useful if you want to nest multiple ball grids in a complex BGA, and not all of them start their rows with "A".
+Takes a string that must match one of the row names.
+If you give a list of custom ``row_names``, when given, ``first_row`` must be one of them.

+``first_column``
+    Like ``first_row`` above, but for columns.
+Takes a number.

 ``row_skips``
     Defines pads to omit from the generated footprint.
 The value of this is a list with one element per row.
 Each element is itself another list.
 Inside this nested list can be either integers defining pad numbers (according to